 One of the benefits of carpooling is having the ability to take additional safety precautions that aren’t available in other group transportation options.
 So long as Carpoolers are following Scoop’s health and safety protocols, they can coordinate with their fellow Carpooler to create a commute experience that feels safe and comfortable for both parties.
 By carpooling with Scoop, users have the autonomy not available on group transit to make their commute meet their needs.

-If your company is searching for a solution to help ensure your workforce has a safe, reliable, and equitable way to get back into the workplace, please reach out to our team—we’re happy to provide you with an overview of how we can help support you at this time.
+If your company is searching for a solution to help ensure your workforce has a safe, reliable, and convenient way to get back into the workplace, please reach out to us at email@example.com—we’re happy to provide you with an overview of how we can help support you at this time.